GateNLP/python-gatenlp/docs/installation.md

 the Pytorch installation instructions, see: https://pytorch.org/get-started/locally/ then run the gatenlp installation again.

-The following specific dependencies can be chosen:
+The following specific dependencies included in 'all' can be chosen separately:
 * `formats`: to support the various serialization formats
 * `java`: to support the Gate slave
 * `stanza`: to support the Stanza bridge
 * `spacy`: to support the Spacy bridge
-* `standfordnlp`: to support the StanfordNLP bridge (may get removed in a later version)
 * `nltk`: to support the nltk tokenizer and nltk bridge
 * `gazetteers`: to support gazetteers

+The following dependencies are not included in 'all' but in 'alldev' or can be chosen separately:
+* `notebook`: needed to use `gatenlp` with notebooks, convert notebooks, show notebooks as slides
-* `dev`: dependencies needed for developing gatenlp
+* `dev`: dependencies needed for developing gatenlp, testing, linting etc.

-To install gatenlp with support for stanza and spacy and serialization:
+Example: to install gatenlp with support for stanza and spacy and serialization:

 ```
 python -m pip install gatenlp[stanza,spacy,formats]